 Let’s face it.
 It’s hard not to stress when your daffodils start popping up mid-winter.
 As weather becomes more unpredictable, early growth is becoming more and more common in spring bulbs.
 Not to worry, though.
 Your plants have seen it all before.
-And they’re built to handle a few temperature swings.
+Moreover, they’re built to handle a few temperature swings.

 THE UNDERGROUND WORLD OF BULBS

-To understand why spring bulbs can survive a little premature growth, it helps to take a peek underground.
+To understand why spring bulbs can weather a little premature growth, it helps to take a peek underground.

-Botanically speaking, a bulb is a modified stem that houses a miniature plant.
-In addition to roots, it contains food storage tissue, leaves, stems and a flowering shoot.
+Botanically speaking, a bulb is a short stem surrounded by fleshy leaves that store food during dormancy.
 As soon as you plant it in the fall, a spring bulb starts growing.

 Papery thin tunic keeps bulbs from drying out

-In addition to food storage, the scales also protect the flowering shoot.
-This vital part of the bulb contains all of the above-ground parts of the plant, including leaves and flowers.
-During the winter months, the shoot slowly grows upwards within the bulb.
-Eventually it develops into a stem.
+The scale leaves provide food storage, and they also protect the flowering shoot.
+This vital part of the bulb contains all of the future leaves and flowers.
+During the winter months, the flowering shoot slowly grows upwards within the bulb, eventually developing into a stem.

-If you see foliage poking up out of the ground too early, don’t worry.
-A cold snap may cause the leaves to yellow and die back, but the bulb will wait things out and send up new growth once temperatures warm up again.
+So if you see leaves poking up out of the ground too early, don’t worry.
+A cold snap may cause them to yellow and die back, but the bulb will wait things out and send up new growth once things warm back up again.

-There are a few strategies, however, that you can implement now to slow things down while adding an extra layer of protection to the flowering shoot.
+There are a few strategies, however, that you can implement now to slow things down while providing an extra layer of protection to the flowering shoot.

 1. COVER YOUR PLANT

-Covering the soil around your spring bulbs will provide insulation against frigid temperatures and drying winter winds.
+Covering the soil around your spring bulbs will help insulate them against extreme winter weather like frigid temperatures and drying winds.
 Try mulch, straw, bark chips, leaves or pine needles.

 Or, if the plant is budding too early, try draping a cloth over it (securing it above the plant with stakes.)
 Remove the drape during the day so the foliage can absorb sunlight to warm back up.